- Master of Arts in Teaching (MAT)

 Advance Your Career in Teaching

-Make a difference in a child’s life.
-Both our early childhood and childhood programs culminate in dual degrees in regular and special education, and focus on preparing you to teach in an urban environment.
+Make a difference in a child’s life with a Master of Arts in Teaching.
+Both our early childhood and childhood MAT programs culminate in dual degrees in regular and special education, and focus on preparing you to teach in an urban environment like New York.

 - 42 credits